-Temperature conversion: To switch between Fahrenheit and Celsius, refer to Units (Fahrenheit/Celsius) in the Driver Controls chapter.
-MAX A/C setting: In order to achieve maximum cooling performance, press i, A/C, ⇔, and set the temperature to 60° F (16° C) and the highest blower setting.
+Temperature conversion: To switch between Fahrenheit and Celsius, refer to Units (English/Metric) in the Driver Controls chapter.

+MAX A/C setting: In order to achieve maximum cooling performance, press \nearrow , A/C, \rightleftharpoons , and set the temperature to 60° F (16° C) and the highest blower setting.

-1. (HV) Defrost: Distributes outside air through the windshield defroster and demister vents.
+- 1. Defrost: Distributes outside air through the windshield defroster and demister vents.
 Can be used to clear thin ice or fog from the windshield.
-To exit (HV) select another mode.

-2. Passenger side temperature control: Press to engage the dual zone feature of the DATC system.
-Allows the passenger to choose and control a different temperature than the driver, if desired.

-3. B Rear defroster: Press to defrost the rear window.
-Refer to the Rear window defroster section in this chapter for more information.
-4. DUAL zone selector: Press to engage/disengage separate passenger side temperature control.
+To exit with select another mode. - 2.
+Passenger side temperature control: Press to engage the dual zone feature of the DATC system.
+Allows the passenger to choose and control a different temperature than the driver, if desired. - 3.
+Rear defroster: Press to defrost the rear window.
+Refer to the Rear window defroster section in this chapter for more information. - 4.
+DUAL zone selector: Press to engage/disengage separate passenger side temperature control. - 5.
+Passenger heated seat: Press to control the passenger heated seat.
+Refer to Heated and cooled seats in the Seating and Safety Restraints chapter for more information. - 6.
+Passenger cooled seat: Press to control the passenger cooled seat.
+Refer to Heated and cooled seats in the Seating and Safety Restraints chapter for more information.

-5. Passenger heated seat: Press to turn on the passenger side heated seat.
-Press once for full heat (three lights above passenger heated seat control will be illuminated).
-Press a second time to select medium heat (two lights).
-Press a third time to select low heat (one light).
-Press a fourth time to disengage the feature (all lights will be off).
-Note: The passenger heated seat will turn off automatically after 15 minutes of use.

-6. A Passenger cooled seat: Press to turn on the passenger side cooled seat.
-Press once for full cool (three lights above passenger cooled seat control will be illuminated).
-Press a second time to select medium cool (two lights).
-Press a third time to select low cool (one light).
-Press a fourth time to disengage the feature (all lights will be off).
-Note: The passenger cooled seat will turn off automatically after 30 minutes of use.

-7. Airflow direction control: Press to toggle through the air distribution modes listed below.
-The selected mode will illuminate in the display.

-W: Distributes air through the windshield defroster ducts, demister outlets and the front and rear seat floor ducts.
-The system will automatically provide outside air to reduce window fogging.

-: Distributes air through the floor and rear seat floor ducts.
-The system will automatically provide outside air to reduce window fogging.

-$\mathbf{\dot{r}}$: Distributes air through the instrument panel registers and the front and rear seat floor ducts.

-\varkappa : Distributes air through the instrument panel registers.

-8. Driver heated seat: Press to turn on the driver side heated seat.
-Press once for full heat (three lights above driver heated seat control will be illuminated).
-Press a second time to select medium heat (two lights).
-Press a third time to select low heat (one light).
-Press a fourth time to disengage the feature (all lights will be off).
-Note: The driver heated seat will turn off automatically after 15 minutes of use.

-9. J Driver cooled seat: Press to turn on the driver side cooled seat.
-Press once for full cool (three lights above driver cooled seat control will be illuminated).
-Press a second time to select medium cool (two lights).
-Press a third time to select low cool (one light).
-Press a fourth time to disengage the feature (all lights will be off).
-Note: The driver cooled seat will turn off automatically after 30 minutes of use.

-10. Fan Speed: Press to manually increase or decrease the fan speed.
-To return to automatic fan operation, press AUTO.
-32

-11. \Leftrightarrow Recirculation control: Press to engage/disengage.
+- 7. Airflow direction control: Press to toggle through the air distribution modes listed below.
+The selected mode will illuminate in the display. - Distributes air through the windshield defroster ducts, demister outlets and the front and rear seat floor ducts.
+The system will automatically provide outside air to reduce window fogging. - : Distributes air through the floor and rear seat floor ducts.
+The system will automatically provide outside air to reduce window fogging. - : Distributes air through the instrument panel registers and the front and rear seat floor ducts. - ; Distributes air through the instrument panel registers. - 8.
+Driver heated seat: Press to control the driver heated seat.
+Refer to Heated and cooled seats in the Seating and Safety Restraints chapter for more information. - 9.
+AC Driver cooled seat: Press to control the driver cooled seat.
+Refer to Heated and cooled seats in the Seating and Safety Restraints chapter for more information. - 10. \$\frac{1}{3}\$ Fan Speed: Press to manually increase or decrease the fan speed.
+To return to automatic fan operation, press AUTO. - 11.
+Recirculation control: Press to engage/disengage.
 Used to manually enable or disable recirculated air operation.
 When activated, recirculates air in the cabin thereby reducing the amount of time to cool down the interior of the vehicle.
 May also help reduce undesired odors from reaching the interior of the vehicle.
 Will work in all modes except defrost.
-In automatic operation, the recirculated air operates automatically as necessary to achieve the selected temperature.

-12. EXT control: Press to display the outside air temperature.
+In automatic operation, the recirculated air operates automatically as necessary to achieve the selected temperature. - 12.
+EXT control: Press to display the outside air temperature.
 Press again to return to interior temperature.
-Note: Exterior readings are most accurate when the vehicle has been moving for a period of time.

-13. A/C control: Press to activate/deactivate air conditioning.
+Note: Exterior readings are most accurate when the vehicle has been moving for a period of time. - 13.
+A/C control: Press to activate/deactivate air conditioning.
 Use with recirculated air to improve cooling performance and efficiency.
-Engages automatically in AUTO, $\langle \psi \psi \rangle$ (defrost) and $\psi \psi$ (floor/defrost).

-14. OFF: Outside air is shut out and the fan will not operate.

-15. Driver's side temperature control: Controls the temperature on the driver side of the vehicle in dual zone and controls the temperature of both the driver and passenger sides in single zone.
+Engages automatically in AUTO, (defrost) and (floor/defrost). - 14.
+OFF: Outside air is shut out and the fan will not operate. - 15.
+Driver's side temperature control: Controls the temperature on the driver side of the vehicle in dual zone and controls the temperature of both the driver and passenger sides in single zone.